Assambra/Free-MMORPG/README.md

     </ul>
     <li>CameraController, from our <a href="https://github.com/Assambra/Module-CameraController">Module-CameraController</a></li>
     <ul>
-        <li>At the moment only integrated in the create character process</li>
         <li>The camera can orbit around the character on LMB, same on RMB but turn the target object.</li>
         <li>A lot of options to fine tune the camera behaviour</li>
         <li>Planed: Camera collision, more smoothing of the camera motions, distance and orbit</li>